Dominican Republic National Police: Dirección Central de Investigación Criminal (DICRIM)

 The Organic Law of the National Police, No. 590-16, established the creation of the Dirección Central de Investigación Criminal (DICRIM).
 This department is primarily responsible for investigating criminal acts committed within the national territory, developing crime prevention strategies, and leading high-impact operations within the criminal sphere.

 Tourism Police (POLITUR)

 Tourism Security Specialized Corps unit in Santo Domingo.

-The National Police force maintained a special unit to police the airports and tourism areas in Dominican Republic then in 1975 due to the popularity of tourism on the island and the crime that arose in the tourist areas the unit became a separate police force called POLITUR,"Policia de Turismo" (tourism police).
-The Policia de Turismo is now a separate agency from the National Police and the officers wear white shirts, blue pants and blue caps.
+The National Police force created special unit to police airports and tourism areas in Dominican Republic in 1975, due to the popularity of tourism on the island.
+It was task with police duties in the tourist areas eventually becoming a separate police force called POLITUR (Policia de Turismo - Tourism Police).
+POLITUR officers wear white shirts, blue pants, and blue caps to differentiate from the National Police.

-In 2013 POLITUR was reorganized as the Cuerpo Especializado de Seguridad Turística (CESTUR).
+In 2013, POLITUR was reorganized as the Cuerpo Especializado de Seguridad Turística (CESTUR).
 This new organization is a part of the Ministry of Defense, changing it from a civilian police organization to a military one.